hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 The "Nice-to-haves":
 --------------------

-__Update__(2017-01-16):

-Apparently, since there has been some confusion regarding this section, let me clarify the title once again.
-The characteristics below are "nice to have" in a girl.
-In the sense that, if I were to design the ideal soulmate in a lab, I'd instill these characteristics into her.
-That does __NOT__ mean however, that I'm absolutely opposed to meeting you if you do not satisfy a large subset of these criteria.

-Furthermore, for the sake of clarity: Smoking and drugs are in the "deal-breaker" category whereas the nice-to-haves regarding lifestyle would be someone who doesn't drink and is vegatarian.
-The drinking one is a bit nuanced however, since for me, someone who consumes alcohol at a high frequency (greater than once a week) would end up being crossed off under the "deal-breaker" category.

 * Be a swathyayie (again totally not spelling that correctly)
   - This takes care of the last bullet-point above.
 It's like when you look at someone's resume and see they graduated from an Ivy league college.
 You implicitly have some faith that they